Galangal (Alpinia species)

 Lesser galangal has a stronger taste, described as a mix between ginger and pepper.
 Greater galangal’s flavour is pungent with a lemon-like sour taste which is described as a mix between ginger and cardamom.
 In general galangal’s flavour is spicy, but not as hot as ginger.

 Greater galangal has a gingery pine-like aroma while lesser galangal is more aromatic and pungent with hints of eucalyptus.

 Greater galangal is native to Java and lesser galangal is native to southern China while both are cultivated now days throughout Southeast Asia, Indonesia and India.
 The plant grows best in warm to tropical climates.
 Galangal plants are started by rhizome and thick stems shoot directly from these roots.
-Wide leaves stand upright with greater galangal growing to 6 feet and lesser galangal only growing to half the height (hence the name).
+Wide leaves stand upright with greater galangal growing to 1.8 metres and lesser galangal only growing to half the height (hence the name).
 Once mature, the rhizomes are removed from the ground, cleaned and processed in a similar way to turmeric or ginger.
 Lesser galangal rhizomes are smaller than greater galangal.

 Throughout history, herbalists have claimed that galangal can assist in the remedy of seasickness, ulcers, stomach upsets, rheumatism, poor circulation and bad breath.

 Galangal is delicious in tea.
 Add several slices of fresh galangal to a blend herbal tea for fragrance and flavour.